 \begin{lemmarep} Let $G = (V,E)$ be a (multi)graph and $uv \in E(G)$.
 Then, $G$ is acyclic if and only if $G / uv$ is acyclic. \end{lemmarep}

-\begin{proof} First we consider the case that there more that one edges between $u$ and $v$.
-In this case, $G$ has a cycle that uses these edges.
-Therefore, contracting one of these edges results in a self loop in $G'$ and the statement holds.
-So, we only need to consider the case where there is only one edge between $u$ and $v$ and $w$ does not have a self loop in $G/ uv$.
+\begin{proof} First consider the case where there are multiple edges between $u$ and $v$.
+Then, $G$ has a cycle that uses these edges while $G / uv$ has a self loop and the statement holds.
+Thus, it suffices to consider the case where there is only a single edge between $u$ and $v$, in which case the vertex $w$ that has replaced $u$ and $v$ in $G/ uv$ does not have a self loop in $G/ uv$.

-Suppose that $uv$ is part of a cycle in $G$.
+For the forward direction, assume that $G$ has a cycle.
+Notice that any cycles not including the edge $uv$ are not affected by its contraction, thus assume that $uv$ is part of a cycle in $G$.
 Since $G$ does not include any edges parallel to $uv$, this cycle has at least three vertices.
 This means that there exists a path from $u$ to $v$ which does not include the edge $uv$.
 Then, in $G / uv$, this path is a cycle as we have replaced $u$ and $v$ with a single vertex.
-Moreover, any cycles not including edge $uv$ are not affected by its contraction.

-For the other direction, assume that $G/ uv$ has a cycle $C$ and let $w$ be the vertex that has replaced $u$ and $v$ in $G/ uv$.
-There are two cases, either $w \notin C$ or $w \in C$.
+For the converse direction, assume that $G/ uv$ has a cycle $C$ and let $w$ be the vertex that has replaced $u$ and $v$ in $G/ uv$.
+There are two cases, either $w \notin V(C)$ or $w \in V(C)$.
 In the first case notice that $C$ is also a cycle in $G$ therefore the statement holds.
-In the latter, since we know that $w$ does not have a self loop, there is a path $P$ of size at least $1$ such that, the starting and the ending vertices of this path are adjacent to $w$.
-Let $v_s$ and $v_t$ be these (not necessarily distinguished) vertices.
+In the latter, since $w$ does not have a self loop, there is a path $P$ consisting of at least $1$ vertex such that, the first and the last vertex of said path are both adjacent to $w$.
+Let $v_s$ and $v_t$ denote those (not necessarily distinct) vertices.
 If there is $v' \in \{u,v\}$ such that $v' \in N(v_s) \cap N(v_t)$ then the path $P$ together with $v'$ comprises a cycle in $G$.
-Otherwise, one of $v_s$, $v_t$ is adjacent to $u$ and the other to $v$.
-W.l.o.g. let $v_su,v_tv \in E(G)$.
+Otherwise, one among $v_s, v_t$ is adjacent to $u$ and the other to $v$.
+Without loss of generality let $v_su,v_tv \in E(G)$.
 Notice that there is a path in $G$ that starts with $u$, ends with $v$, and uses the vertices in $P$.
 Consequently, this path does not include the edge $uv$.
 Adding the edge $uv$ to this path results in a cycle in $G$. \end{proof}

-\subparagraph*{Rule 1.} Let $\mathcal{I} = (G,S,F,k)$ be an instance of \ammFVS, $u, v \in F$ and $uv \in E$.
+\subparagraph*{Rule 1.} Let $\mathcal{I} = (G,S,F,k)$ be an instance of \ammFVS, $u, v \in F$, and $uv \in E(G)$.
 Then, replace $\mathcal{I}$ with $\mathcal{I}' = (G',S,F',k)$, where $G' = G / uv$ occurs from the contraction of $u$ and $v$ into $w$, while $F' = (F \cup \braces{w}) \setminus \braces{u,v}$.